Fixed Pattern Noise Collaboration

 like.
 Probably it will be easier with a short and light lens.

 Try to avoid wide-angle lenses because we need a completely out of focus image.

-Set all noise reduction settings to off (or a low as possible).
-In particular do not use long exposure noise reduction.
+reduction settings to off (or a low as possible).
+In particular do not use long

 Do not use ISO Auto.

-will be taken at the lowest analog ISO, f/4 (lower f-number is OK especially
+will be taken at the lowest analog ISO, f/4 (higher f-number is OK especially

 For most cameras the lowest numbered ISO setting is the lowest analog ISO; but on some itís the next ISO setting up.

 Infinity focus will produce the most diffuse images for most lenses but sometimes closest focus is best.

 the image on your computer screen or simply open up something that shows a